Pope makes surprise early morning prayer visit in rainy Rome

 Instead, with rain falling and dawn breaking, Francis popped up in the square at the foot of the Spanish Steps at 7 a.m.
 (0600 GMT), two hours after the end of Italy’s overnight curfew.

-Francis left a bouquet of white roses at the base of a towering column which is topped by a statue of the Virgin Mary, prayed, and less than 15 minutes later, left.
+Francis left a basket of white roses at the base of a towering column which is topped by a statue of the Virgin Mary, prayed, and less than 15 minutes later, left.

-Except possibly for some dog-walkers and other early risers, few people were out and about in downtown Rome at the hour, since Dec.
-8, a feast day devoted to Mary, is an official holiday in Italy, as well as at the Vatican.
+Except possibly for some dog-walkers and other early risers, few people were out and about in downtown Rome at that hour, since Dec.
+8, a day devoted to Mary, is an official holiday in Italy, as well as at the Vatican.

 Francis “turned to her (Mary) in prayer, so that she may keep watch with love over Rome and its inhabitants, entrusting to her all those in this city and the world who are afflicted by the (COVID-19) illness and are discouraged,” Vatican spokesman Matteo Bruni said in a statement.

+While in the square, the pope wore a protective mask, which he rarely has done in public appearances so far during the pandemic.

-Before heading back to Vatican City, where he resides in a hotel, Francis stopped to pray some more and celebrate Mass in St. Mary Majors Basilica in Rome.
+Before heading back to Vatican City, where he resides in a hotel, Francis stopped to pray some more and celebrate Mass in St. Mary Major Basilica in Rome.

 Early in the pandemic, Francis made a similar pop-up visit to a little-frequented church in the heart of downtown Rome to pray, startling the few Romans who were in the area during exceptionally tight lockdown measures.